buhrmi/buhrmi/README.md

 ### Demo

-My startup [Shitcoin Society](https://www.shitcoinsociety.com) is using this framework to develop [Shitcoin Swap](https://www.shitcoinswap.com) - an open source alternative to Binance, Coinbase, etc.
+My startup [Shitcoin Society](https://www.shitcoinsociety.com) is using this framework to develop an open source alternative to Binance, Coinbase, etc.

-By the way, so far we have raised $0.
-Let me know if you'd like to come on board as early investor 😄
+If you'd like to support this, please consider becoming a shareholder by purchasing our [Revenue Share Token ($RST)](https://www.shitcoinsociety.com/$rst).

 ## Old portfolio stuff